-Dorian forecast to become highly dangerous Category 4 hurricane
+Dorian forecast to grow to highly dangerous Category 4 hurricane

 Trump issued an emergency declaration on Wednesday night for the U.S. Virgin Islands, ordering federal assistance with disaster relief for the U.S. territory.
 On Tuesday, he made a similar declaration for Puerto Rico, and also renewed a feud with island officials over how disaster relief funds from previous hurricanes.

-Puerto Rico is still struggling to recover from back-to-back hurricanes in 2017 that killed about 3,000 people soon after the island filed for bankruptcy.
+Puerto Rico is still struggling to recover from back-to-back hurricanes in 2017 that killed about 3,000 people.
 On Wednesday, it escaped fresh disaster as Dorian avoided the territory and headed toward Florida.

-Jeffrey Simmons, the country’s acting director of the Department of Meteorology, said severe weather could strike the southeast Bahamas and the Turks and Caicos Islands on Friday.

-Reporting by Gabriella Borter in New York and Rich McKay in Atlanta; Additional reporting by Helen Coster in New York; Writing by Alistair Bell; Editing by Will Dunham
+Reporting by Zach Fagenson in Miami and Gabriella Borter in New York; Additional reporting by Rich McKay in Atlanta, Helen Coster in New York and Joey Roulette in Washington; Writing by Alistair Bell; Editing by Will Dunham